meowzy69/Python_practice/README.md

 A collection of practice files as I explore Python and its popular libraries like NumPy, Matplotlib, and more.

 ## What's Inside
-`numpy_practice.py` – Hands-on with arrays, operations, and slicing `matplotlib_practice.py` – Plotting graphs, charts, and data visualization `python_basics.py` – Core Python concepts and syntax practice
+`numpy_practice.py` – practicing numpy from beginner to advance `matplotlib_practice.py` – Plotting graphs, charts, and data visualization `python_basics.py` – Core Python concepts and syntax practice